digitalbridgekit/hardhat-starter-kit/README.md

-# Example code to understand Chainlink Keepers, based on a web3 script
+# Example to understand Chainlink Keepers, based on a web3 script

 **The main idea of this example is to create an auxiliary task called "keeper-simulation" to manually try and adjust the Keeper prior to registration in the keeper network.**